filipenegrao/glyphsapp-scripts/README.md

 # About
-A collection of useful (or not so useful) Glyphs App's scripts.
+This repository is a collection of useful (or not) Glyphs App's scripts.
+Check out how each one works in https://vimeo.com/album/4932608

 ## Scripts: